condition-banner

 It's important to consult with a healthcare professional or physical therapist to develop a safe exercise regimen tailored to your individual condition.
 Generally, low-impact exercises such as walking, swimming, or cycling are recommended, while activities that put excessive pressure on the feet, such as high-impact sports, should be avoided.

-diabetic foot complications can have systemic effects on overall health.
+Yes, diabetic foot complications can have systemic effects on overall health.
 For example, untreated foot ulcers or infections can lead to serious complications such as sepsis (blood infection) or osteomyelitis (bone infection), which can affect other organs and tissues in the body.

 Smoking constricts blood vessels and impairs circulation, further exacerbating the poor circulation often associated with diabetic foot complications.
 It also slows wound healing and increases the risk of infection, making it essential for individuals with diabetes to quit smoking.